Recognising a stroke

 A stroke usually happens very suddenly, and can be life-threatening.
 You have to act fast to ensure successful treatment and recovery.
 But how do you recognise the signs of a stroke and respond correctly?

 Around 16,000 people in Switzerland suffer a stroke every year.
 Around one in four sufferers is no longer able to lead an independent life following a stroke.
 A stroke may be caused by a narrowing of the carotid artery or cerebellar artery, a blockage in the blood vessels or a brain haemorrhage.
 Particularly at risk are people with high blood pressure or special forms of cardiac arrhythmia (atrial fibrillation).
-Factors such as drinking, smoking and diabetes can result in a stroke because they lead to calcification of the arteries.
+Factors such as alcohol, smoking and diabetes can also increase the risk of a stroke as they can damage the blood vessels.
+The risk of a stroke can also be hereditary, so people with a first degree relative (parent or sibling) who has had a stroke should be particularly aware of the risk and get themselves checked out.

 How do I recognise the signs of stroke?

-The symptoms of a stroke commonly include problems seeing, speaking or understanding, paralysis and numbness, headache and dizziness.
+The symptoms of a stroke commonly include problems seeing, speaking or understanding, sudden loss of memory, paralysis and numbness, headache and dizziness.
+The symptoms can occur individually or in any combination.

 Even if you have no medical knowledge you can do an easy test to check whether the symptoms indicate a stroke.
 If you suspect someone is having a stroke, ask them to